akka/akka/CONTRIBUTING.md

 1. Now it's finally time to [submit the pull request](https://help.github.com/articles/using-pull-requests)!
     - Please make sure to include a reference to the issue you're solving *in the comment* for the Pull Request, as this will cause the PR to be linked properly with the Issue.
 Examples of good phrases for this are: "Resolves #1234" or "Refs #1234".
 1. If you have not already done so, you will be asked by our CLA bot to [sign the Lightbend CLA](http://www.lightbend.com/contribute/cla) online.
 CLA stands for Contributor License Agreement and is a way of protecting intellectual property disputes from harming the project.
-1. A core member will commenting `OK TO TEST` on your PR to kick off the build.
+1. A core member will comment `OK TO TEST` on your PR to kick off the build.
 This is just a sanity check to prevent malicious code from being run on the Jenkins cluster.
 1. Now both committers and interested people will review your code.
 This process is to ensure the code we merge is of the best possible quality, and that no silly mistakes slip through.
 You're expected to follow-up these comments by adding new commits to the same branch.
 The commit messages of those commits can be more loose, for example: `Removed debugging using printline`, as they all will be squashed into one commit before merging into the main branch.
     - The community and team are really nice people, so don't be afraid to ask follow up questions if you didn't understand some comment, or would like clarification on how to continue with a given feature.
 We're here to help, so feel free to ask and discuss any kind of questions you might have during review!
 1. After the review you should fix the issues as needed (pushing a new commit for new review etc.), iterating until the reviewers give their thumbs up–which is signalled usually by a comment saying `LGTM`, which means "Looks Good To Me".